 Please submit your proposal and CV as a PDF document (max file size 5 MB) to email@example.com with the subject line “MADWORKSHOP FELLOWSHIP 2017.”

 All proposals must have concrete timelines for taking your idea from concept to reality on or before December 31st, 2017.

 While we are open to fellows working remotely, ideal candidates will need to have some plans to be in Los Angeles for a period of time during the year to present their project and work on fabrication.
 East coast candidates will have the opportunity to work with our New York board members Carl Magnusson (Renowned Industrial Designer) and Barbara Heizer (Editor and Entrepreneur).
-Fellows based in California will have access to our fabrication workshop, foundation facilities, west coast board members including Karen Hoffmann (Art Center), Frank Novak (Modernica), and Edie Cohen (Interior Design Magazine), founders David and Mary Martin, and director Sofia Borges.
+Fellows based in California will have access to our fabrication workshop, foundation facilities, west coast board members including Karen Hofmann (Art Center), and Edie Cohen (Interior Design Magazine), founders David and Mary Martin, and director Sofia Borges.

 Out of state fellows will receive two travel stipends to Los Angeles during the course of their fellowship to present their work to the foundation.